Bonfire: Japan

-Every 16 August, the ancient city of Kyoto holds the Gozan no Okuribi, a Buddhist bonfire-based spectacle, which marks the end of the *O-Bon season.
+Every 16 August the ancient city of Kyoto holds the Gozan no Okuribi, a Buddhist bonfire-based spectacle, which marks the end of the *O-Bon season.

 Luxembourg

 The Luxembourgish town of Remich annually holds a three-day-long celebration for Carnival (called Fuesend Karneval in Luxembourgish).
 The celebration of the Remich Fuesend Karneval celebrations concludes with the Buergbrennen, a bonfire that marks the end of winter.
-Such bonfires are also organised by others towns and villages throughout Luxembourg around the same time, although they only last an evening.
+Such bonfires are also organised by others towns and villages throughout Luxembourg around the same time, although these only last one evening.

 Nepal

-Bonfire in Nepal is taken almost synonymous with camp-fire.
-During winter months its quite common to have a bonfire in hotels, resorts, and residential areas, as well as private properties.
+Bonfires in Nepal are taken almost synonymous with camp-fire.
+During winter months it is quite common to have a bonfire in hotels, resorts, and residential areas, as well as private properties.

 Bonfires are also lit during Siva ratri in the evening.
 This holiday is based on the lunar calendar and often falls during month of February.

 Nordic Countries

 In Iceland, bonfires are traditional on New Year's Eve, and on 6 January, which is the last day of the Icelandic Christmas season.
 In Norway and Denmark, large bonfires are lit on 23 June to celebrate Jonsok or St Hansaften the evening before John the Baptist's birthday.
 As with many other traditions in Scandinavia, St. Hans is believed to have a pagan origin, the celebration of midsummer's eve.

-In Sweden, Walpurgis Night is celebrated on 30 April, and festivities include the burning of a bonfire.
+In Sweden Walpurgis Night is celebrated on 30 April, and festivities include the burning of a bonfire.
 In Finland, Estonia, Latvia, and Lithuania, Midsummer Eve is celebrated with large bonfires.